dinphil/code-weekend/Markdown/Code Weekend.md

 Here's some sample Javascript code:

-    var myVariable = "September 12th";
+    var myVariable = "January 16th";
-    alert ("PennApps starts on " + myVariable);
+    alert ("PennApps started on " + myVariable);

-This creates an alert that says "PennApps starts on September 12th".
+This creates an alert that says "PennApps starts on January 16th".
 There was absolutely no reason to use a variable here other than to show how we can use it.
 Here's a function in Javascript that squares a number:

     function square (number) {
         return number * number;